-“They have car washes, they have salons, they have little markets in the communities, they sell things in their houses,” says Bonin.
-“They start to make food in their house to sell.
+"They have car washes, they have salons, they have little markets in the communities, they sell things in their houses," Bonin said.
+"They start to make food in their house to sell.
 They go out to sell things in the streets.
-These are the people that benefit from Tamo Junto.”
+These are the people that benefit from Tamo Junto."

 Tamo Junto was founded in 2014, inside Aliança Empreendedora, a Brazilian NGO supporting low-income micro-entrepreneurs with which Bonin has been working since 2009.

-Now, Bonin has been named one of the five extraordinary young finalists for the Global Citizen Prize: Cisco Youth Leadership Award — which was launched in 2018 to provide a platform to celebrate and honor the work of young activists in the mission to end extreme poverty by 2030.
+In 2019, Bonin was named one of the five extraordinary young finalists for the Global Citizen Prize: Cisco Youth Leadership Award — which was launched in 2018 to provide a platform to celebrate and honor the work of young activists in the mission to end extreme poverty by 2030.